SajithDev/fetch-backend-internship-challenge/README.md

    i) `git clone https://github.com/SajithDev/fetch-backend-internship-challenge.git`<br />
    ii) `cd fetch-backend-internship-challenge`

-4) A virtual environment can be used so that the required dependencies do not interfere with your local machine's current packages.
+3) A virtual environment can be used so that the required dependencies do not interfere with your local machine's current packages.
 In your terminal enter the following:

    i) `python3 -m venv venv` <br />
    ii) Windows: `.\venv\Scripts\activate` or Mac: `source venv/bin/activate` <br />
+         (Note: If you receive an error in Windows when trying to activate the scripts, enter the following in PowerShell: <br /> `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUse`

-5) Install the dependencies
+4) Install the dependencies
    `pip install -r requirements.txt`

-6) Run flask application on port 8000 by entering `flask run --port=8000` <br />
+5) Run flask application on port 8000 by entering `flask run --port=8000` <br />
    You should see the following output: <br />
   ```
  * Debug mode: off